 A strong play against them is to Burning Wish for Past in Flames and make them counter it or lose.
 Meaning, try to build up "ritual-effects" over cards like Lion's Eye Diamond with cantrips and Infernal Tutor.
 Lion's Eye Diamond also has the downside of causing you to go all-in, if you're able to keep a few cards in hand after attempting to win, there's a good chance you'll have another shot in a few turns.

-Bringing in Defense Grid is great against these decks, they don't have a fast clock and it will create a lot of awkward situations for them where they'll have to choose between casting spells or being able to interact with you.
-Against Shardless BUG or 4c Control, Defense Grid isn't as it's best as they have Thoughtseize or Hymn to Tourach and Abrupt Decay and/or Kolaghan's Command.
-That said, they do have Leovold, Emissary of Trest which can make things a little awkward.
 How Leovold, Emissary of Trest works against storm combo is that you target them with Tendrils of Agony and then Leovold, Emissary of Trest will trigger for each copy of storm.
 Often resulting in the opponent drawing into ten to twelve cards.
 This can become very difficult as they're prepared to fight back with either Flusterstorm or Mindbreak Trap.
-If you can't manage to get a Defense Grid into play, I highly recommend Empty the Warrens over using Tendrils of Agony.
-Alternatively, if you find that you don't like Defense Grid at all due to the amount of discard or their answers to permanents, I recommend bringing in Rending Volley.
+To combat this, I recommend Rending Volley – if you can't manage to find Rending Volley, I highly recommend Empty the Warrens over using Tendrils of Agony.

 For more information on how to beat Miracles, please read AJ Kerrigan's article linked below.